Belhaven Hill School

 Day Children

-As a leading boarding and day Prep School for 4 to 13-year-olds, day pupils have more time and opportunities for sport, music and art & design.
-Everyone benefits from the success of our 100 year-old, all-round education ethos.
+Most 4 to 8-year-olds (Pre-Prep) and some older children (Prep School) are day pupils.
+Compared to most other schools, day pupils have more time and opportunities for sport, music and art & design.
+Everyone benefits from our 100-year-old, all-round education ethos.

-We have built a holistic curriculum which is centred around exciting, varied topics that blend traditional and modern education, indoors and outdoors, natural and digital.
-This ensures the children are fully engaged and love school.
+We have built a holistic curriculum centred around exciting topics that blend traditional and modern education, indoors and outdoors, natural and digital.
+For all children, Belhaven is a family home with classrooms.

-We also operate daily minibus services to Haddington, North Berwick and Berwick-Upon-Tweed (see timetables).
+We operate time-saving, daily minibus services to Haddington, North Berwick and Berwick-Upon-Tweed for day children.

-• A safe parkland campus and beaches to run, play and be children.
+• Safe parkland campus and beaches to run, play and be children.

-• An Outdoor Education programme that builds resilience and supports mental wellbeing.
+• Outdoor Education programme naturally building resilience and wellbeing, nurturing courage,

-• A solid foundation in computers, computational thinking and problem solving.
+• Solid foundation in computers, computational thinking and problem solving, fostering creativity.

-• Small class sizes and outstanding Learning Support, ensuring real individual attention and academic results that exceed expectations.
+• Small class sizes and outstanding Learning Support with real individual attention.

-• Diverse and exciting extra-curricular activities to ‘have a go’ without fear of failure.
+• Diverse extra-curricular activities to 'have a go' without fear of failure.

-Children can opt into boarding at any time to gain the full benefit of the school’s wealth of activities.
-We offer 'Taster boarding' experiences (typically Thursday to Sunday mornings) and 'Transition to boarding' – a longer, phased approach to full boarding, arranged to suit individual family circumstances.
+Children can opt into boarding anytime.
+We offer 'Taster boarding' experiences (Thursday to Sunday mornings) and 'Transition to boarding' – a phased approach arranged to suit individual circumstances.

 Seeing the grins on the pupils' faces at evening pick-up - both those going home and the majority who are heading in for supper ...
 To know one's child is part of such a happy school is a real joy.